Skip to main content

 Even an 8-second write blocks the training step if it is synchronous.
 Modern training pipelines do checkpoint writes asynchronously: the gradient step finishes, the parameters are duplicated to a CPU staging buffer (or a separate GPU scratch buffer), the next step starts, and the write completes in the background.

-PyTorch DCP supports async with async_save=True.
-The catch is the staging buffer: 1 TB of CPU memory per checkpoint per cluster, transient.
-For a DP=64 cluster, that is 16 GB of host memory per node, which fits on most production hosts but is worth budgeting.
+PyTorch DCP exposes async writes via dcp.async_save().
+The catch is the staging buffer: aggregate CPU memory equal to one checkpoint's size, spread across the cluster and held transiently.
+For a 64-rank cluster with 8 ranks per node and 16 GB per rank, that is 128 GB of host memory per node, which fits on most production AI hosts (1-2 TB RAM) but is worth budgeting.

 For frequency: most production training writes a checkpoint every 1-4 hours.
-With a 60-second blocking write per checkpoint, that is 60s/3600s = 1.7% wall-clock overhead.
-With a 5-second async write, it is well under 0.5%.
-Either is acceptable; the async path is preferred.
+With a 10-second sharded synchronous write per checkpoint at one-hour intervals, that is 10s/3600s ≈ 0.3% wall-clock overhead.
+With async, well under 0.1%.
+Either is acceptable; the async path is preferred when you want to avoid even the small synchronous tax.

 Resilience and rotation